selinapan/DH150/README.md

 >
 >
 > Wescom: Evaluation - 2
->> _Good_: The location of the buttons is consistent and the icons are all different.
+>> _Good_ - The location of the buttons is consistent and the icons are all different.
->> _Bad_: The icons mostly all deal with an aspect of banking, so it can be difficult to locate exactly which function the user would like to use, as the text is very small.
+>> _Bad_ - The icons mostly all deal with an aspect of banking, so it can be difficult to locate exactly which function the user would like to use, as the text is very small.
 The icons under a function are pretty similar and don't make much sense.
 For example, under SnapDeposit, there is Deposit and Pending & History.
 The two nested buttons are the same as the SnapDeposit button, but Deposit has a play symbol and pending has a search symbol; the reasoning behind this is not so clear.
 Additionally, it is unclear whether or not you can rearrange the 9 homescreen icons to be tailored to the user.
 It would be interesting if this could reflect an iPhone's homescreen, where the user can drag and relocate icons to their personal preference.

 __#5: Error prevention__
 > Venmo: Evaluation - 2